 #3 Medellin and Antioquia

-One of my favorite regions in Colombia, with green hills, colorful Chivas, and typical colonial towns.
-Get an overall idea and plenty of tips here.
+Antioquia is one of my favorite regions in Colombia, with green hills, colorful Chivas, and typical colonial towns.

 - Medellin: Favorite city for many travelers.
 Welcoming people and easy to move around.
 Cool nightlife.